High Temperature Massless Scalar Partition Function on General Stationary Backgrounds: Equilibrium scalar partition function to second order in derivatives

 where the sum is over bosonic Matsubara frequencies~$\omega_{n}={2\pi n\over \beta_{0}}$ (with~$n\in\mathbb{Z}$ and~$\beta_{0}$ the period of the Euclidean time coordinate) and a regularization scale~$\mu$ has been introduced.
 The four-dimensional Laplace-Beltrami operator~$\Box$ acting on Fourier-transformed fields~$\varphi(\omega_{n},\mathbf{x})$ reads

 whereas the four-dimensional scalar curvature~$\mathscr{R}$ of the stationary metric~\eqref{eq:stationary_line_element} can be written as

 with~$R$ the three-dimensional scalar curvature associated with the transverse metric~$g_{ij}$, which is the one used to raise and lower spatial indices, and~$f_{ij}=\partial_{i}a_{j} -\partial_{j}a_{i}$ the field strength of the Kaluza-Klein (KK) gauge field.
-In fact, the operator~$L\equiv -\big(\Box-\xi\mathscr{R}\big)$ appearing in the action~\eqref{eq:action_scalar} can be recast in the more suggestive form
+In fact, the operator~$L\equiv -\big(\Box-\xi\mathscr{R}\big)$ appearing in Eq.~\eqref{eq:Z(beta)_generic} can be recast in the more suggestive form

 where the generalized connection~$\mathcal{A}_{i}$ and potential~$\mathcal{Q}$ are given by

 Here, we have also introduced a generalized covariant derivative~$\nabla_{i}^{\mathcal{A}}\equiv \nabla_{i}+\mathcal{A}_{i}$, such that~$\triangle_{\mathcal{A}}\equiv g^{ij}\nabla_{i}^{\mathcal{A}}\nabla_{j}^{\mathcal{A}}$ is its corresponding Laplace-Beltrami operator, and denoted~$\triangle\equiv g^{ij}\nabla_{i}\nabla_{j}$.
 Notice as well that the field strength of the generalized connection